Bulbul (2013 film): Plot

-Vijay tries hard to impress Kaveri during the reunion his efforts fail because her younger brother and his father's friend Appa Rao's son, Rishi.
-Rishi is in good books of Vishwanath and also has feelings for Kaveri.
-Meanwhile, Vijay succeeds in uniting Priya, daughter of Amar's friend Ramesh with her lover which impresses Kaveri.
-Slowly as ice starts to melt between them Nisha realises the truth and swears to seek revenge.
-Rishi's friend tries to kill Vijay resulting in Amar getting an electric shock.
+Vijay tries hard to impress Kaveri during the reunion, but his efforts fail because of her younger brother and his father's friend Appa Rao's son, Rishi.
+Rishi is in the good books of Vishwanath and also has feelings for Kaveri.
+Meanwhile, Vijay succeeds in uniting Priya, daughter of Amar's friend Ramesh with her lover, which impresses Kaveri.
+Slowly, as ice starts to melt between them, Nisha realises the truth and swears to seek revenge.
+Rishi's friend tries to kill Vijay, resulting in Amar getting an electric shock.
 An angry Vijay who discovers the truth thrashes Rishi and his friends much to the agitation of Amar who asks his son to leave the house.
-Before leaving, his mother reveals that Vishwanath wished to marry Kaveri to Rishi and knowing that Vijay's presence is a possible threat to this decision and also to consolidate their friendship Amar uses the fight as an opportunity to banish Vijay.
-Vijay happily accepting his father's decision leaves the house.
+Before leaving, his mother reveals to him that Vishwanath wishes to get Kaveri married to Rishi and knowing that Vijay's presence is a possible threat to this decision and also to consolidate their friendship Amar uses the fight as an opportunity to banish Vijay.
+Vijay happily accepts his father's decision and leaves the house.
 He comes across Kaveri who reciprocates his love.
 But he walks away without mentioning anything.
 A crestfallen Kaveri who returns to the house finds that her marriage with Rishi has been fixed.
-However Kaveri proclaiming her love for Vijay refuses to accept Rishi.
+However, Kaveri proclaiming her love for Vijay refuses to accept Rishi.
 Vishwanath understanding his mistake decides to choose Vijay as his son-in-law.
 Nisha's father arrives at this occasion and kidnaps Kaveri.
-Amar picks up Vijay who was waiting in the bus stop and takes him to the gangstar's hideout.
+Amar picks up Vijay who was waiting at the bus stop and takes him to the gangster's hideout.
 Vijay manages to overpower them and reunite with Kaveri and his family.